EV SSL certificate

 An EV SSL certificate gives websites a professional and trustworthy appearance.
 In addition, it gives websites an increasing conversion rate.
 Because of the green address bar, visitors are able to see at a glance with whom they do business.
 The EV certificates of Comodo are competitively priced.
 Within one day you can be the owner of a green address bar for your website, for only €95!

 An Extended Validation certificate, why?

-An EV certificate is ideal for webshops, banks and websites where visitors must exchange personal information:
+An EV SSL certificate is ideal for webshops, banks and websites where visitors must exchange personal information:

 - Green address bar for a maximum visibility of the SSL security.